-Some companies pay cash for the excess energy that is produced.
-However, most credit their excess solar to the customers’ utility bills each month.
-Excess energy does roll over from month to month, but not from year to year.
+Some utilities pay cash for the excess energy produced.
+However, most utilities credit excess solar to the next utility bill.

 Rocky Mountain Power Net Metering Changes

-Because of Rocky Mountain Power’s change from net metering, only those who got solar before November 15, 2017 were grandfathered in to existing rate structures and tiers.
-These individuals have the same 1:1 kWh credit for the energy they overproduce.
+Since Rocky Mountain Power’s net metering change, only those who had solar installed before November 15, 2017, have net metering now.
+These individuals have 1:1 kWh credit for the energy they overproduce.

-Rocky Mountain Power’s Schedule 135 outlines the net metering program for those who have been locked in at the historical rate structure.
+Rocky Mountain Power’s Schedule 135 outlines the net metering program for those locked into historical rates.
 This document covers the monthly billing minimum for being connected to the grid and 13 other special conditions, which you can learn about at the above link.

-Tariff metering also known as “time of day usage” involves dividing the day, month, and year into tariff slots.
-Through tariff metering, you pay more for your energy used during periods when there is more demand for electricity.
-Rocky Mountain’s new transitional program is essentially a spin-off of tariff metering.
+Tariff metering or time-of-day usage involves dividing the day, month, and year into tariff slots.
+Through tariff metering, customers pay more for the energy used during peak demand times.
+The Rocky Mountain Power Transitional Program has a similar setup to tariff metering.